nrx33/chicago-taxi-duration-predictor/README.md

     `pip install xgboost`

-##### Note: You might even have to install packages not listed above as the configuration for every system is different, so read error logs and install those packages as per requirement.
-The code wont run properly if your system doesn't have the required packages.
-Even, if you already installed some of these packages in your local environment it may not be recognized inside mage so you might have to install some packages again using mage's internal terminal.
+##### Note: You may need to install additional packages not listed above, as system configurations vary.
+Check error logs and install any required packages accordingly.
+The code might not run correctly if your system lacks the necessary packages.
+Even if you've installed some of these packages locally, Mage might not recognize them, so you may need to reinstall them using Mage’s internal terminal..

 ##### Import Existing Pipeline